btroncone/learn-rxjs/operators/multicasting/README.md

 # Multicasting Operators

 In RxJS observables are cold, or unicast by default.
-These operators can make an observable hot, or multicast, allowing side-effects to be share among multiple subscribers.
+These operators can make an observable hot, or multicast, allowing side-effects to be shared among multiple subscribers.

 ## Contents